There’s less than a month to go until the 2018 Russia World Cup kicks off, but its not too late to book a last-minute trip.

 Where to stay: Korston Club Hotel

-Three of the stadiums to be used during the Russia World Cup are located in the capital.
+Three of the stadiums being used for the Russia World Cup are located in the capital.
 However, the two big games, the opener between Russia and Saudi Arabia and the final, will be held at the 81,000-capacity Luzhniki Stadium.

 The vast majority of those in attendance will likely head for the metro station following the final whistle.
 Those staying in the centre can expect a lengthy wait to get back home.
 However, the Korston Club Hotel is located within just 30 minutes of the stadium on foot.